slothmock/obs-markers/README.md

 python -m app
 ```

-* First launch will prompt to select a folder for marker files
+* First launch will prompt you to select a folder for marker files
 * The GUI displays recording status, marker file, elapsed time, and marker count

 ---